Better Get a Lawyer

-"Better Get a Lawyer" is a song by Australian indie rock band The Cruel Sea.
+"Better Get a Lawyer" is a song by Australian indie rock band the Cruel Sea.
 The song was released in November 1994 as the lead single from the band's fourth studio album, Three Legged Dog.
-The song peaked at number 29 on the ARIA Charts.

-The track borrows lyrics heavily from Jon Wayne's "Texas Jailcell" giving Jon Wayne a songwriter credit.

-"Better Get a Lawyer" was polled a number 14 in the Triple J Hottest 100, 1994; the fifth highest placing by an Australian artist.

-The CD Single contained an unlisted song after the final track that contains a spoken-word piece containing lyrics concerning the 70s TV show Charlie's Angels.
+The song peaked at number 29 on the Australian Singes Chart.
+The track borrows lyrics heavily from Jon Wayne's "Texas Jailcell", giving Wayne a songwriter credit.
+"Better Get a Lawyer" was ranked at number 14 on the Triple J Hottest 100, 1994.
+The CD single contains an unlisted song after the final track that contains a spoken-word piece containing lyrics concerning the 1970s TV programme Charlie's Angels.

-Video
+Music video

 The black and white music video depicts Perkins being arrested and the band being placed in a cell.
 Part of the intended video was censored.
-Gormly said, "What they didn't like was the expression on Tex's face when he was put in a headlock, so we had to put that blurred effect on his face.
+Bass player Ken Gormly explained: "What they didn't like was the expression on Tex's face when he was put in a headlock, so we had to put that blurred effect on his face.
 The thing is, you've got to do what they say because you've spent $20,000 on a film clip, which will just be a big egg if it isn't played."